Skip to main content

 HSA (Health Savings Account)

-A triple tax-advantaged account for medical expenses: contributions are tax-deductible, growth is tax-free, and withdrawals for qualified medical expenses are tax-free.
+A rare triple-tax-advantage account for medical expenses: your contributions are tax-deductible, your investments grow tax-free, and withdrawals for qualified medical costs are tax-free too.

-The optimal HSA strategy for those who can afford it: contribute the maximum, invest the funds in index funds (not a savings account), pay current medical expenses out of pocket, and let the HSA grow tax-free for decades.
-After age 65, HSA withdrawals for any purpose are taxed like a traditional IRA (no penalty).
-For medical expenses, withdrawals remain tax-free at any age.
+Here's the power move if you can swing it: max out your HSA, invest it in index funds instead of leaving it in a savings account, and pay your current medical bills out of pocket.
+Let that HSA grow for decades.
+After age 65, you can withdraw for any purpose and just pay regular income tax — like a traditional IRA.
+For medical expenses, withdrawals stay tax-free at any age.

-HSAs have several advantages over 401(k)s: no Required Minimum Distributions, no penalty for medical withdrawals at any age, employer contributions don't count toward the limit, and the account is yours even if you change jobs or health plans (you just can't make new contributions without an HDHP).
+HSAs beat 401(k)s in several ways: no Required Minimum Distributions, no penalty for medical withdrawals at any age, employer contributions don't eat into your limit, and the account stays with you even if you switch jobs or health plans.
+You just can't add new money without an HDHP.

-HSA funds can be used for a wide range of medical expenses: doctor visits, prescriptions, dental, vision, mental health, medical equipment, and even certain over-the-counter medications.
-Keeping receipts for medical expenses paid out of pocket allows you to reimburse yourself from the HSA years later, giving your investments more time to grow.
+You can use HSA funds for a broad range of expenses — doctor visits, prescriptions, dental, vision, mental health, medical equipment, even some over-the-counter meds.
+Pro tip: save your medical receipts.
+You can reimburse yourself from the HSA years later, giving your investments more time to compound.

 Frequently Asked Questions